Seasonal Pricing Variables in Booking

 ORDER BY total_nights_booked DESC;

 Group the results into quintiles: the top 20 percent of booking days are your peak demand days, the bottom 20 percent are your low demand days.
 Use these quintiles as the basis for your pricing tiers.
+This approach transforms raw booking data into actionable pricing categories.

 External events drive demand in ways that historical data alone cannot predict.
 A city hosting a major conference, a stadium hosting a final, or a venue attracting a popular show creates demand that is external to your usual patterns.
 Build an event calendar integration that pulls in local events and maps them to your booking windows.